kaidatavis/student-projects/README.md

   - [Verdant github repository](https://github.com/mkery/Verdant)

 ### Idea
 - Capture and visualise the user interaction logs in Jupyter using a Jupyter extension (similar to verdant, not the provenance vectors)
+  - to support tasks in machine learning model building, such as hyperparameter tuning
+  - to support end users, such as artists, to use generative AI models, such as [stable diffusion](https://stability.ai/blog/stable-diffusion-public-release)

 ## Project: browser extension